jqhoogland/rationalia-starter/LW/Concepts/Updateless Decision Theory.md

 *   [List of Problems That Motivated UDT](http://lesswrong.com/lw/cs9/list_of_problems_that_motivated_udt/) by Wei Dai
 *   [Another attempt to explain UDT](http://lesswrong.com/lw/334/another_attempt_to_explain_udt/) by cousin_it
 *   [What is Wei Dai's Updateless Decision Theory?](http://lesswrong.com/lw/294/what_is_wei_dais_updateless_decision_theory/) by AlephNeil
-*   [[Comparison of decision theories (with a focus on logical-counterfactual decision theories)|Comparison of decision theories (with a focus on logical-counterfactual decision theories)]], by riceissa.
+*   [Comparison of decision theories (with a focus on logical-counterfactual decision theories)](https://www.lesswrong.com/posts/QPhY8Nb7gtT5wvoPH/comparison-of-decision-theories-with-a-focus-on-logical), by riceissa.
 (Gives a good description of UDT 1.0 vs 1.1)
 *   [All posts tagged "UDT"](http://lesswrong.com/tag/udt/)

 Relevant Comments